ppkantorski/Ultrahand-Overlay/README.md

 Create directories, merge files, and customize configurations effortlessly using simple config.ini files.
 Whether you're a gamer, a creative enthusiast, or a tech-savvy individual, Ultrahand invites you to embark on a journey of file crafting.

 Join a vibrant community of like-minded creators as you share your crafted packages, collaborate, and explore new possibilities.
-With Ultrahand, you have the power to personalize your digital environment and unleash your imagination.

-Are you ready to step into the realm of automation crafting and discover the endless potential of Ultrahand?
+Ready to step into the realm of automation crafting and discover the endless potential of Ultrahand?
 Start crafting, sharing, and customizing today!

 ## Features